Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-100% of supply from third-party mills is traceable to plantation level.
-The company's refinery has RSPO SCC under IP.
+100% of the supply from third-party mills is traceable to the plantation level.
+The company's refinery also has RSPO SCC under IP.

 37. Publishes traceability data at refinery level?

-The company reports that its supply to its refinery is 100% traceable to plantation level.
+[Externally verified] The company reports that the supply to its refinery is 100% traceable to the plantation level as of 2022.
+Evidence is externally verified by the Control Union.

 38. Publishes traceability data at crusher level?